Maryland pitched expansive development to keep Commanders — and stave off economic devastation if they leave

-Newly obtained documents show Prince George’s and the state have developed an expansive vision for a 5-mile corridor of economic development to surround a new stadium, similar to Virginia’s “mini-city” approach.
+Newly obtained documents show Prince George’s and the state have developed an expansive vision for a five-mile corridor of economic development to surround a new stadium, similar to Virginia’s “mini-city” approach.
 The state and county told the team in confidential documents that Prince George’s will help further team president Jason Wright’s goals for a stadium project that also advances social-justice initiatives.

-Maryland is clearly willing to spend heavily on stadiums: Lawmakers are advancing a plan to put $1.2 billion into upgrading the state’s other two major pro sports stadiums in Baltimore.
+Maryland is clearly willing to spend heavily on stadiums.
+Lawmakers are advancing a plan to put $1.2 billion into upgrading the state’s other two major pro sports stadiums, in Baltimore.
 But, so far, state leaders have not introduced legislation to implement the Commanders pitch.

 And if Prince George’s loses the Commanders and the multibillion-dollar project to build a new team stadium, the county would face an economic crater.

-“I’m asking you to remember Prince George’s County,” Alsobrooks said, in her first public pitch for money for the stadium proposal.
+“I’m asking you to remember Prince George’s County,” Alsobrooks said in her first public pitch for money for the stadium proposal.
 “Prince George’s County residents deserve the same commitment and resources.”

 A Commanders spokesman said Wednesday that the FedEx Field location, where team owner Daniel Snyder already owns more than 200 acres, is the only site the team is considering in Maryland.